-Join Richard Harrington for an in-depth discussion in this video Building complex sequences, part of Editing Video and Creating Slideshows with Photoshop CC.
+Join Richard Harrington for an in-depth discussion in this video Building complex sequences, part of Photoshop: Editing Video and Creating Slideshows.

 - In a moment, we're gonna take a look at audio.
 But before we do that, I'd like to talk a little bit about complex projects.
 So far we've taken a look at two relatively simple projects, ones where we've used only one track of video, and really just created montage sequences, or linear stories, set to music.
 Now we're gonna take a look at a more complex example where we have both a roll and b roll.
 A roll is typically the main narration.
 In this case it's a talking head, a narrator, who is telling us about an association, a non-profit group.

 And then we have the supporting footage, or b roll, which is a combination of footage that we shot, as well as footage provided by the organization.
 Let's take a look at this sequence, and then we'll explore its audio in just a moment.
 What I'd like you to understand is that it's quite easy to make complex sequences in PhotoShop.
 You'll notice here several different tracks.
 And what I've done is kept them organized using my initial b roll segment here, followed by a group with footage about Africa, shots of the work of the group, supporting and some end shots.

 Each of these corresponds to a video group over here in the Layers panel.
 Remember, when you want to add a new group, it's pretty simple.
 If you click the pop up menu here, you could choose a new video group, and it's added above.
 Now to add clips, just click the plus button and navigate to more clips.
 You'll notice by using different groups it makes it easy to keep things organized.
 If you need to remove a group, just delete the track, and it goes away.